codacy/docs/docs/organizations/managing-security-and-risk.md

 To access the item list, access the [dashboard](#dashboard) and click the **Review** button in the area of interest, based on the desired filtering.

-When viewing the item list:
+When viewing the item list, you can:

--   To update the filtering criteria, click the **Severity**, **Status**, or **Repository** drop-downs above the list.
+-   Update the filtering criteria by clicking the **Severity**, **Status**, or **Repository** drop-downs above the list.
--   To find out more about an item, click its **Details** column to navigate to the item of interest on the source platform.
+-   Find out more about an item by clicking its **Details** column to navigate to the item of interest on the source platform.
--   To export a list of items as a CSV file, click the **Export CSV** button in the top right-hand corner of the page.
+-   Export a list of items as a CSV file by clicking the **Export CSV** button in the top right-hand corner of the page.
 The exported list always includes all items, ignoring any applied filters.

 ![Security and risk management items](images/security-risk-management-item-list.png)